-The server's flatuid attribute determines whether it assumes that identical user names mean identical users.
+The server's flatuid attribute determines whether it assumes that identical usernames mean identical users.
 If True, it assumes that if User1 exists on both the submission host and the server host, then User1 can run jobs on that server.
 If not True, the server calls ruserok() which uses /etc/hosts.equiv or .rhosts to authorize User1 to run as User1.
 In this case, the username you specify with the -u option must have a .rhosts file on the server host listing the job owner, meaning that User1 at the server must have a .rhosts file listing User1.

-Value of Submission Host Username vs. Server Host Username flatuid User1 Same as User1 User1 Different from UserA True Server assumes user has permission to run job Server checks whether User1 can run job as UserA False/unset Server checks whether User1 can run job as User1 Server checks whether User1 can run job as UserA
+Value of flatuid Submission Host Username vs. Server Host Username

+User1 Same as User1 User1 Different from UserA

+True Server assumes user has permission to run job Server checks whether User1 can run job as UserA

+False/unset Server checks whether User1 can run job as UserA